 Catriona Matthew among host of high achievers to be recognised with honours

-Internationally-acclaimed golfer Catriona Matthew and former Scotland footballer Rose Reilly are among more than 100 people to be honoured at the Palace of Holyrood on Wednesday.
+Internationally-acclaimed golfer Catriona Matthew and former Scotland footballer Rose Reilly are among more than 100 people being honoured at the Palace of Holyroodhouse on Wednesday.

-The sports stars are among a host of high achievers to have been recognised for their efforts in the last two years but only now being able to receive their awards in person because of the pandemic.
+The sports stars are among a host of high achievers to have been recognised for their efforts in the last two years but who are only now able to receive their awards in person because of the pandemic.

 The sportswoman, whose husband Graeme is her caddy, turned pro in 1995, won the Women’s British Open in 2009 and in 2019 was the victorious European team captain of the Solheim Cup, a biennial competition between top women golfers from Europe and the US.